lwielar29/CircutPython/README.md

 To do this I had to create values that represented the 4 seconds.
 I made a variable, "max" and made it equal 4.
 Then in my code I used the variable "remaining" and the current time since the program had been running "time.time" to construct a code that would only print every 4 seconds.

-## DISTANCE CENSOR
+## DISTANCE SENSOR

-The distance censor was a fun assignment.
-Having already used a distance censor to create a robot, this assignment has an added twist.
-We created code to read the distance of an object from the censor and the distance corresponded to a  certain color of an led built into the metroboard.
+The distance sensor was a fun assignment.
+Having already used a distance sensor to create a robot, this assignment has an added twist.
+We created code to read the distance of an object from the sensor and the distance corresponded to a  certain color of an led built into the metroboard.
 The closer the distance the color was red.
 It then transitioned to blues and then greens on a color fading scale.

 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/ultrasonicsensor.jpg" width="350">

 ### Lessons Learned
 A hard part of the assignment was figuring out how to make an led a certain color.
 I had to google how an led works and the pixel coding for it to be a certain color.
 I learned that the code for coloring is an amount from 0-250 and is a combination of red, green, blue.

 ## CLASSES, OBJECTS, AND MODULES